Metro C Line (Minnesota): Station characteristics

 A typical C Line station at 7th St & 3rd Ave.

 Stations on Metro Transit's bus rapid transit service are unique and have enhanced features to differentiate them from local bus stops.
 Station shelters follow a "kit-of-parts" design so they can be easily identified and used throughout the system.
 There are three different station sizes–small, medium, and large–and the size chosen depends on daily boardings and site context.
 Stations have lighted canopies, on-demand heating, security cameras and emergency telephones, benches, and bike parking.
 Pavement in boarding areas are treated with a darker shade of concrete to delineate them from the sidewalk.
 Ticket vending machines and Go-To card readers are located on platforms for off-board fare collection, speeding up the boarding process and reducing bus dwell time.
 Each station has a pylon marker that provides real-time bus arrival information and station identification.
 Illuminated signage at the top of the station blinks when a bus is one minute away.
 Curbs at stations have tactile warning strips and are raised 9 in from the road surface, facilitating near-level boarding to speed up and make boarding easier.

 Penn, Humboldt, and Bryant stations on Olson Memorial Highway were designed to be temporary and use standard Metro Transit shelters, but still have real time information and off-board fare collection.
-It was planned to have the Blue Line extension operate on Olson Memorial Highway, and upon its opening would have shifted the C Line's route south to Glenwood Avenue, where permanent stations would be constructed.
+It was planned to have the Metro Blue Line Extension operate on Olson Memorial Highway, and upon its opening would have shifted the C Line's route south to Glenwood Avenue, where permanent stations would be constructed.
 Upon opening, the five southbound stops on 6th Street in downtown Minneapolis were drop-off only until the route permanently moved to 8th Street when construction was complete.
 These stops had no features or amenities due to their temporary use.